Anisah-bb/Unsupervised-Learning/README.md

 | pathlib	| 1.0.1 |

 ## License
-This project contains a MIT.
+This project contains an MIT license.

 ## Legal
 This study is based on a preexisting HIPAA compliant dataset that contains no personally identifiable information.
 Due to the deidentified nature of the datasets obtained; this study was not considered human subjects research nor required consent per the Helsinki Declaration and was therefore exempt from VCU Institutional Review Board review.